Wood Screw Drill Size

 Selecting Countersink Bits For Wood Screw Flushness

 Ensuring that wood screws are flush with the surface is essential for achieving a professional and neat finish.
 Countersink bits help create recessed holes to accommodate the screw heads, allowing them to sit flush with or below the wood surface.
-Different countersink bit styles are available, such as:
+Different countersink bit styles are available:

 • Single-flute countersink bit: Commonly used for larger screw heads